 Although attempts were made to standardize terms and nomenclature, some variability was unavoidable due to the nature of the different data sources.
 For example, the OSHPD Patient Discharge Data and Emergency Department data have an ethnicity field for Hispanic and Non-Hispanic and a race field that includes White, African American, Native American, Asian/Pacific Islander, Other, and Unknown.
 The Hispanic field was re-labeled "Latino" and in some instances was used in conjunction with race to form an "Other/Non-Latino" category.
-The eligibility data from the (MIS/DSS) data warehouse have detailed racial/ ethnic breakdowns (e.g., Hmong, Vietnamese).
+The eligibility data from the (MIS/DSS) data warehouse have detailed racial/ethnic breakdowns (e.g., Hmong, Vietnamese).
 As a challenge, Medi-Cal programs do not follow federal conventions for race, ethnicity and language definitions, which are based on U.S. Census standards used in the Decennial Censuses of 2000 and 2010 and the American Community Survey.
 For example, race and ethnicity have been structured as a single question in MIS/DSS compared to the federal standard of two separate questions.
 In the future, race and ethnicity will be separate questions.
 Also the process for completing Medi-Cal eligibility forms is not standardized.
 For instance, sometimes forms are completed by the participants and other times by staff members.
 To maintain consistency with other fact sheets, Asian categories were aggregated and included with Pacific Islanders.
 However, in the Adult Medicaid Quality grant fact sheets there is a link to a more detailed race/ethnicity graph.
 Finally, the MIS/DSS has missing data for about 10% of the eligible members.
 The vital statistics from CDPH included similar ethnic/racial categories.
 The fact sheet using these data also created an "Other/Unknown" category.
 The survey data sources have similar, yet slightly different categories.
-CHIS reported race/ethnicity categories for Latino, African American, White, Asian/Other, and Multiracial, while BRFSS only allowed race/ethnicity categories for four groups (Latino, African American, White, and Asian/Other).
-The MIHA obtained race/ethnicity from the mother's birth certificate; however, the graphs only allowed for the race/ethnicity categories of Latino, African American, and Asian/Other.
-In some instances, the survey sample size for the Medi-Cal population was too small to analyze race/ethnicity differences; therefore, in these cases, gender differences were examined.
+In most of the fact sheets using CHIS data, race/ethnicity categories were reported for Latino, African American, White, Asian/Other, and Multiracial.
+However, some fact sheets with 2017 and 2018 data disaggregate the Asian/Other category into Asian, American Indian/Alaska Native, and Native Hawaiian/Pacific Islander.
+This was made possible by pooling the 2017 and 2018 data in order to prevent statistically unstable values.
+BRFSS only allowed race/ethnicity categories for four groups (Latino, African American, White, and Asian/Other).
+The MIHA obtained race/ethnicity from the mother's birth certificate; however, the graphs only allowed for the race/ethnicity categories of White, Latino, African American, and Asian/Other.
+In some instances, the survey sample size for the Medi-Calpopulation was too small to analyze race/ethnicity differences; therefore, in these cases, gender differences were examined.